-D. Kan.
+7. Filing of Confidential Information.
+If a party seeks to file any document containing Confidential Information subject to protection under this Order, that party must take appropriate action to ensure that the document receives proper protection from public disclosure, such as: (a) filing a redacted document with the consent of the party who designated the document as confidential; or (b) seeking permission to file the document under seal by filing a motion for leave to file under seal in accordance with D. Kan.
 Rule 5.4.6.

-Nothing in this Order will be construed as a prior directive to require or allow any document to be filed under seal.
+Nothing in this Order will be construed as a prior directive to allow any document to be filed under seal.
 The mere designation of information as confidential pursuant to this Order is insufficient to satisfy the court's requirements for filing under seal in light of the public's qualified right of access to court dockets.
 The parties understand that the requested documents may be filed under seal only with the permission of the court after proper motion.
-If the motion is granted and the requesting party is permitted to file the requested documents under seal, only counsel of record and unrepresented parties will have access to the sealed documents.
+If the motion is granted and the requesting party permitted to file the requested documents.
 Pro hac vice attorneys must obtain sealed documents from local counsel.